BalazsNyiro/sentence-seeker/README.md

   and the program chooses console mode if you use it from virtual console from example or starts Tkinter if you have Window manager.

+### Seeking ###
+example: 'dog AND cat'
+the program create a lowercase based index about texts from documents dir, and search the lowercase version of keywords in the indexes.
+Please use operators in ALL CAPS.

 ## Quick Tour - Documents dir: ##
 The program searches sentences in documents of this dir.